camiloribeiro/icecream/README.md

 Contributing
 --------------

-Fork, pull request, thank you :)
+Fork and send pull requests, as usual.
+Thank you! :)

 LICENCE
 -------------

-Copyright 2013 Camilo Ribeiro camilo@camiloribeiro.com
+Copyright 2013 Camilo Ribeiro <camilo@camiloribeiro.com>

 This file is part of IceCream.